-16. TIME LIMIT
+14. TIME LIMIT

-- 16.1 A boat shall not start more than 10 minutes after the class's start signal. - The time limit will be 90 minutes for the first boat to finish in each class.
-Boats still racing 30 minutes after the first boat that sails the course and finishes will be scored TLE (time limit expired).
-"TLE" is calculated per rule A7.
+- 14.1 The time limit will be 90 minutes for the first boat to finish in each class. - 14.2 Boats still racing 30 minutes after the first boat that sails the course and finishes will be scored TLE (time limit expired).
+"TLE" will be calculated per rule A5.3.
 The race committee will have final judgment in this decision.
-This changes rule 35, A4.1, and adds "TLE" to scoring abbreviations in A11.
+This changes rule 35, rule A5.2, and adds "TLE" to scoring abbreviations in A10.

-17. PENALTY SYSTEM
+15. PENALTY SYSTEM

-- 17.1 RRS/US Appendix V1 (Penalty at the Time of an Incident) will apply. - 17.2 The first two sentences of RRS 44.1 are changed to: 'A boat may take a One-Turn Penalty when she may have broken a rule of Part 2 or RRS 31 while racing.
-However, when she may have broken a rule of Part 2 while in the zone around a mark other than a starting mark, her penalty shall be a Two-Turns Penalty.'
+- 15.1 RRS/US Appendix V1 (Penalty at the Time of an Incident) will apply. - 15.2 A boat may take a One-Turn Penalty when she may have broken a rule of Part 2 or RRS 31 while racing.
+However, when she may have broken a rule of Part 2 while in the zone around a mark other than a starting mark, her penalty shall be a Two-Turns Penalty.
+This changes RRS 44.1.

-18. PROTESTS
+16. PROTESTS

-- 18.1 Protest Forms are available from the Regatta Chairman.
+- 16.1 Protest Forms are available from the Regatta Chair.
 Protests shall be delivered to the Race Committee within one hour after the official docking of the RC signal boat.
-The time of docking will be posted on the official Notice Board. - 18.2 Protests will be heard in approximately the order of receipt as soon as possible. - 18.3 Protest notices will be posted within approximately 30 minutes of the protest time limit to inform competitors where and when there is a hearing in which they are parties to a hearing or named as witnesses. - Rule 66 is changed by adding this sentence: "On the last day of racing, a party to the hearing may ask for a reopening no later than 30 minutes after being informed of the decision."
+The time of docking will be posted on the official Notice Board. - 16.2 Protests will be heard in approximately the order of receipt as soon as possible. - 16.3 Protest notices will be posted within approximately 30 minutes of the protest time limit to inform competitors where and when there is a hearing in which they are parties to a hearing or named as witnesses.

-19. SCORING
+17. SCORING

-- 19.1 One race is required to be completed to constitute a regatta. - 19.2 If there are 5 or fewer races, no scores will be excluded.
+- 17.1 One race is required to be completed to constitute a regatta. - 17.2 If there are 5 or fewer races, no scores will be excluded.
 If there are 6 or more races, a competitor's worse score will be excluded.
-This changes RRS Appendix A2. - 19.3 For the Lightning class, any boat sailing short-handed (fewer than 3 people) will be assessed a 1-point penalty in each race sailed short-handed.
+This changes RRS A2.1. - 17.3 Rul A5.3 will apply (see 14.2, above, as well).

-20. TROPHIES
+18. TROPHIES